-This is a Sativa dominant hybrid strain that was developed in Mendocino County of Northern California.
+This is a Sativa dominant hybrid strain developed in Mendocino County, in Northern California.
 It’s another of the mythical purple weed varieties that are much sought after.
 The plants grow tall and may take longer to mature.
 However, the strain is highly potent and popular; it bagged the 2007 trophy for High Times Top Ten List.
 It’s a strain that’s easy to grow because it can adapt to fluctuations in humidity.
-It is highly resistant to molds.
+It is highly resistant to molds

-Alchimiaweb lists over 200 mold resistant cannabis strains that you can access through this link.
-Some strains will be hardier than the rest, but you should expect all these strains to have a decent degree of resistance to molds.
+Alchimiaweb lists over 200 mold resistant cannabis strains that you can access through this link .
+When it comes to the cannabis plant, some strains will be hardier than the rest, but you should expect all these strains to have a decent degree of resistance to molds.

-There are a few other measures that can be taken to reduce the risk for molds and mildew.
+There are a few other measures that can be taken to reduce the risk of molds and mildew in your plant.
 This includes using Grove Bag liners that employ Terploc technology to prevent the spread of bud rot during curing and storage.
 Starting with strains that are resistant to molds is doing half the job.
 The other half rests in exercising vigilance to protect your buds once harvested.

 Related: Why Sweating Your Cannabis is Important for Mold Prevention